shdown/luastatus/plugins/dbus/README_FN_PROP.rst

 * ``luastatus.plugin.set_property_str(params)``

-  Set D-Bus property associated with an inteface, to a string. ``params`` must be the same as to ``get_property``, except that a new string field ``value_str`` must be set.
+  Set D-Bus property associated with an interface, to a string. ``params`` must be the same as to ``get_property``, except that a new string field ``value_str`` must be set.